ugurbenli/ugurbenli.github.io/search-en.md

 ---
 layout: page
-title: Site İçinde Arama
+title: Site Search
-subtitle: İstediğiniz anahtar kelimelerle site içerisinde arama yapabilirsiniz.
+subtitle: You can search any keywords in my site via below searchbox
-lang: tr
+lang: en
 ---

 <div>